jonahgolden/Solar_potential_calculator/README.md

-Howe Sound Wind Map
+Solar Calculator
 Jonah Golden, 2015-11-08

 10-Minute Plan: This plan is meant to give readers and contributors a general layout of the code and documents contained within this project.

-The overarching goal of the code contained within this project is to make a 2-dimensional wind map of Howe Sound, British Columbia.
-This map will be used by the wind surfing community and potentially others.
+The overarching goal of the code contained within this project is to make a function that provides solar panel energy generation potential.

-The planning directory contains an original project proposal as well as a notes.txt file that should be added to whenever contributors make changes or additions to the project.
+First, I will make a function called Solar_Power_Calculator that takes latitude, day of the year, and hour of the day as inputs, and as an output returns the watts per square meter of power that the sun transmits to the earth (without cloud cover) at that given time and place.

-Necessary steps towards achieving this goal are contained in different scripts, within the src directory.
-These include visualizing background information of wind data at Howe Sound, loading a basemap of the region, plotting contour lines over this basemap, and eventually plotting wind vectors and wind barbs.
+Then, I will make a function called Solar_Energy_Calculator that takes latitude, area of solar panels, and solar panel efficiency as inputs and as an output returns the number of kWh that those panels will generate in a year and a graph that shows the energy production curve of those panels over the year.
+Again, this function doesn't take weather patterns into account

-The necessary data for running these scripts will be contained within the data directory of this project.
-This data includes historical wind data for Howe Sound, a map of the region, elevation data of the region, and live wind data for Howe Sound.
+Third, my final goal is to create a function that takes latitude, longitude, installed capacity of solar panels, and the efficiency of those solar panels as inputs.
+As outputs, it will return the number of kWh that those panels will generate in a year and a graph that shows the energy production curve of those panels over the year.
+This function will take weather patterns into account.

 Any plots or tables that come from analysis will be contained in the results directory.